#

 Be Proactive, Not Reactive in Protecting Your Data

-Most companies address data security by restricting access and locking data in secure containers or folders in their content services and collaboration tools (SharePoint, OneDrive, Teams, Dropbox, Box, etc.), but they don’t control what legitimate users can do with the data, making it easy to accidentally share, misuse or steal sensitive information.
+Most companies address data security by restricting access and locking data in secure containers or folders in their content services and collaboration tools (SharePoint, Teams, Dropbox, Box, etc.), but they don’t control what legitimate users can do with the data, making it easy to accidentally share, misuse or steal sensitive information.
 Some also employ behavior analytics and threat hunting tools to identify suspicious activities, for example, an employee who accesses sensitive files in the middle of the night or starts downloading massive amounts of data.
 In the financial industry auditors looks at reports on who accessed sensitive financial information to catch any unauthorized or suspicious access.

 There’s just one problem – at this point the damage is already done.